Denizli Çardak Airport

 Denizli Çardak Airport (IATA: DNZ, ICAO: LTAY) is an airport located in Çardak, Denizli Province, Turkey.
 It is the airport serving the Aegan city of Denizli.
 The airport is operated by the General Directorate of State Airports, as is the case with many other airports in Turkey.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Denizli Airport: